-Use fair and reasonable processes that are not overly legalistic possible to minimise the need for legal support.
+Use fair and reasonable processes that are not overly legalistic

+We have designed our processes to be fair and reasonable and to be as flexible and straightforward as possible to minimise the need for legal support.
 We conduct public hearings in a way that avoids the adversarial approach typically found in courts.
 We tightly control the way hearings are run, so that, for example, participants such as the Crown, faith-based institutions or advocacy groups need our permission to be represented and to ask questions.
 In most cases, only our lawyers and commissioners will ask questions of survivors who are appearing as witnesses, and not lawyers for the Crown or care institutions.